Hawaii Rental Agreement

 Hawaii Landlord Tenant Laws

-• Warranty of Habitability – Hawaii landlords can only rent out habitable property, which means providing certain features essential to basic health and safety.
-This includes things like heat, plumbing, electricity, and sound structural elements.
+• Warranty of Habitability – Hawaii landlords can only rent out habitable property, which means providing certain features essential to basic health and safety, like heat, plumbing, electricity, and sound structural elements.
 Landlords must begin repairing any issues within 3-12 days after proper notice from the tenant, depending on the issue.
 Failure to repair lets a tenant sue the landlord, repair and deduct from the rent, or terminate the lease.
-Tenants in Hawaii aren’t allowed to withhold rent.
+Tenants aren’t allowed to withhold rent.

 • Evictions – Hawaii landlords may evict for rent default, lease violations, or illegal acts, among other things.
 Before filing eviction, landlords must serve tenants with prior notice to pay or quit, depending on the eviction type.
 This means most evictions in Hawaii take between one to four months.